Baxtrom/bx01/setup.md

     }
 }
 ```
-Replace the question marks with the appropriate info.
+Replace the question marks with the appropriate info_(and delete the comments)_.
 Match what you used in the rest of the setup.
 Once done, mine looked like this:
 ```
 {
     "name": "bx01",